 - Eller Accounting graduate average salary offer: $53,643.
 (Eller Graduate Survey, Spring 2020)

 - National Accounting graduate average salary offer: $53,652.
 (NACE Salary Survey, Summer 2020)

-On-campus recruitment opportunities include the fall & spring Eller Expo and Career Showcase, hosted by the Eller College, and the fall & spring "Career Days", hosted by UA Student Engagement & Career Development.
+On-campus recruitment opportunities include the fall and spring Eller Expo and Career Showcase, hosted by the Eller College, and the fall & spring "Career Days", hosted by the University of Arizona Student Engagement & Career Development.
 "Meet the Firms" night is an on-campus recruiting event coordinated by the School of Accountancy and open to only Accounting majors.

-Public accounting firms, consulting firms, and corporations from several business industries, and federal, state & local government agencies all recruit accounting majors at The University of Arizona.
+Public accounting firms, consulting firms and corporations from several business industries, and federal, state and local government agencies all recruit accounting majors at Arizona.

-A sample of employers which recruit UA Accounting majors for externships/internships and/or full-time jobs are:
+A sample of employers which recruit Arizona Accounting majors for externships/internships and/or full-time jobs are: